jjtbsomhorst/eu.jeroensomhorst.ov9292/README.md

 ## Changelog

+0.2.1

+* Changed the category from Internet to Location

 0.2.0
 * Implemented action to get let Homey tell the current unplanned disturbances
 * Implemented action to let Homey tell the current disturbances filtered by specified text